shawnlawson/XAI-Visual-Guts/ML_Realtime_Setup.md

 ## Changes to Stylegan 3

-Because Touch Designer is running it's own copy of python; it does not know about everything we just installed to make stylegan 3 work.
+Because Touch Designer is running its own copy of Python, it does not know about everything we just installed to make stylegan 3 work.
 In this case, we simply need to tell stylegan where to find the expected libraries we just installed.
-To do this, we need to edit a file at stylegan3/torch\_utils/custom\_ops.py  I added the following lines of code at lines 109-111.
+To do this, we need to edit a file at stylegan3/torch\_utils/custom\_ops.py  I added the following lines of code on lines 109-111.
 Anyone else will need to modify these based on their installed location of python.

 ```python
 include_i_flag = ['-IC:/Users/Shawn Lawson/AppData/Local/Programs/Python/Python39/include']